isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/mediaplayerobjects-working-with/mediaplayer-reuse-or-remove/t-psdk-dhls-1.4-mediaplayer-reset-reuse-instance.md

 # Reset or reuse a MediaPlayer instance{#reset-or-reuse-a-mediaplayer-instance}

+You can reset, reuse, or release a MediaPlayer instance that you no longer need.

 When you reset a MediaPlayer instance, it is returned to its uninitialized IDLE state as defined in MediaPlayerStatus.

 This operation is useful in the following cases: